 Mineral Reserves are the scheduled, diluted recoverable resources selected by the planning engineer for mining so that Measured Resources would be classified as Proven Reserves and Indicated Resources would be classified as Probable Reserves.
 In practical terms the Probable Reserves, having been drilled-off from hanging-wall drift drilling would need an additional program of in-stope drilling to be classified as Proven Reserves.
-Dilution and recovery factors are applied to resources during conversion to reserves.
-These factors vary depending on the unit being mined, its size, ore thickness, location etc. Tables 5 & 6 illustrates resources and reserves figures comparing 2019 and 2018.
+Dilution, recovery factors and financials are applied to resources during conversion to reserves.
+These factors vary depending on the unit being mined, its size, ore thickness, location etc. Tables 5 & 6 illustrates resources and reserves figures comparing 2020 and 2019.

-For the 2019 resource and reserve run all blockmodels calculated across Tara and Tara Deep have been combined into four main areas - Main Mine, Upper Swex, Lower Swex and Tara Deep.
+For the 2020 resource and reserve run all blockmodels calculated across Tara and Tara Deep have been combined into four main areas - Main Mine, Upper Swex, Lower Swex and Tara Deep.
 Figure 9 below shows the spatial location of these four areas.